 "Sidney Kimmel has shown enormous vision and insight into what would make a difference in the field of cancer research, as well as great confidence in our ability to achieve results.
 We are truly honored by this gift," said Martin Abeloff, M.D., then director of the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.

-The gift recognizes a new era in cancer research and treatment, according to Edward D. Miller, M.D., dean and CEO of Johns Hopkins Medicine.
+The gift recognizes a new era in cancer research and treatment, according to Edward D. Miller, M.D., who was dean and CEO of Johns Hopkins Medicine at the time of the gift.
 "We stand at the threshold of exponential discovery in the laboratory and the development of new treatments in the clinic.
 We seek nothing less than the eradication of cancer in our lifetimes.
 We have a great challenge ahead of us, but, with Mr. Kimmel's tremendous generosity, success suddenly seems within our reach."

-The Hopkins gift is one of many Mr. Kimmel has made to cancer research.
-Most recently, he gave $25 million to fund research and develop a new prostate and urological cancer center at Memorial Sloan-Kettering Cancer Center in New York City, and he has made significant gifts for cancer research in San Diego and Philadelphia.
+The Johns Hopkins gift is one of many Mr. Kimmel has made to cancer research.
+He gave $25 million to fund research and develop a new prostate and urological cancer center at Memorial Sloan-Kettering Cancer Center in New York City, and he has made significant gifts for cancer research in San Diego and Philadelphia.